Crime Prevention Programs

-- On books, print the number on the top right inside cover page.
+- On books, print the number on the top right inside the cover page.

-- On cell phones, mark inside the battery compartment to protect mark.
+- On cell phones, mark inside the battery compartment to protect the mark.

-- In reporting a stolen or lost item, include information about the UV marking.
+- In reporting a stolen or lost item, including information about the UV marking.

 - Marking does not prevent theft.
 Protect items of personal property by not leaving them in unattended places.

 Mark your valuables with ultraviolet invisible ink: Prevent theft - Prove ownership - Promote recovery.

 The Control Burn Program was developed at the request of the Residence Hall Directors (RHD's) and their Residence Assistants (RA's).
 To be an effective RHD or RA, he/she must be familiar with and be able to identify marijuana in its raw state and when it is burned.
 The program teaches them how to identify marijuana, how it is used, and its effects on the body.
 It covers the University Police procedures and the legal aspects of using marijuana.
 It also outlines steps that they can take to help students before the University Police get involved.

 Operations Supervisor Ofc.
 Rebecca Leatherberry maintains a found property repository.

 Found property should be turned into the University Police Department.
 You may either call (229) 333-7816 to have an officer meet with you to pick up the found property or you may take the property directly to the University Police Department located on the 2nd Floor of the Oak Street Parking Deck.
 DO NOT send found property through inter-campus mail.
 Note: The VSU Police Department does not accept found clothing and only takes in items of value (cell phones, laptops, wallets and etc.).